nishantjr/ml-tableau/docs/00-introduction.md

 *Our grand vision is to develop a matching logic solver, systematically and methodically, that unifies reasoning across embedded logics, and alleviates these problems.*
-In [@towards-a-unified-framework], the authors took the first steps in this effort---they build the foundations for a unified proof framework that allows fixedpoint reasoning across logics.
+In \cite{towards-a-unified-framework}, the authors took the first steps in this effort---they build the foundations for a unified proof framework that allows fixedpoint reasoning across logics.
 The authors developed a set of